September 28 2023

 Google is the default search engine for the web browsers Firefox and Safari, meaning unless a user goes out of their way to change defaults, users of Firefox as well as devices like iPhones, iPads, and Mac computers, get the search engine automatically.
 The DOJ’s thinking here is that these defaults push out competitors and provide Google with more users, thereby more data, than anyone else.
 In the search industry, more data means better results.

-The DOJ claims these default deals have allowed Google to improve search to benefit its business, not its users, with the biggest point contention being privacy standards.
-On the point of privacy, Google and many partners involved have argued for the trial to be largely closed off to the public, with testimony being done partially behind closed doors out of concern for sensitive company information.
+The DOJ claims these default deals have allowed Google to improve search to benefit its business, not its users, with the biggest point of contention being privacy standards.
+On the point of privacy, Google and many partners involved had the trial largely closed off to the public, with testimony done partially behind closed doors out of concern for sensitive company information.

 Where you might have been affected—ad auctions